amplitude/amplitude-docs/content/collections/browser_sdk/browser-sdk-2.md

 {{/partial:collapse}}

-For example, you can configure Amplitude to track page views only when the URL path contains a certain substring, letâs say âhomeâ.
-Refer to the code sample for how to achieve this.
+For example, you can configure Amplitude to track page views only when the URL path contains a certain substring.

 ```ts
 amplitude.init(API_KEY, OPTIONAL_USER_ID, {